 Succession planning should be updated on a regular basis, especially in response to fluctuations in employee retention rates and deficiencies in training budgets.
 Employers should design talent management processes so that top performers are retained, motivated and trained internally, which will in turn minimize outside recruiter fees.
 Organizations that optimize their succession planning tend to develop reputations as "employers of choice," reaping any consequent market rewards.

 Trends: Through the use of specialized analytics software, employers may integrate their succession planning with other total rewards components, including training and development programs.
 More and more, employers are abandoning paper-based succession efforts in favor of software solutions that integrate internal data such as performance appraisals and individual employee competencies.

 Marta Moakley, J.D., Legal Editor

-An employer may use this checklist to develop and implement a succession planning process.
+This checklist may be used to develop and implement a succession planning process.